Janky Icon for a Janky Photo Editor The Editor UI

 return kernel;

-• After calculating all the weights, the kernel is normalized to ensure that the sum of all the weights equals 1.
+- After calculating all the weights, the kernel is normalized to ensure that the sum of all the weights equals 1.
 This step is essential to maintain the overall brightness of the image during blurring.
-The nested loops iterate over each element of the kernel array again.
-Each weight is divided by the totalWeight, effectively scaling down the weights to ensure their sum equals 1.
-And then the kernel is returned.
+The nested loops iterate over each element of the

 private Color ApplyKernel(Texture2D texture, int x, int y, float[,] kernel, int size) {}